Feeling lonely and isolated as a teenager: a parent’s guide

 How do you know if your teenager is lonely?

-Starting a difficult conversation with your teen
+How should you start a conversation with your teen?

 Take the lead